 The preparation of the financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of assets, deferred outflows of resources, liabilities and deferred inflows of resources and disclosures of contingent assets and liabilities at the date of the financial statements.
 Estimates also affect the reported amounts of revenues and expenditures/expenses during the reporting period.
-Actual results could differ from those estimates.
+Actual results could differ from those estimates, particularly given the significant social and economic disruptions and uncertainties associated in the ongoing COVID-19 ("Coronavirus") pandemic and the mitigation responses and such differences may be material (See Note 4B).